 Another important spec is the max user weight.
 You shouldn’t exceed this rating because the bike will most likely break sooner than you may want.

 Your bike should be able to at least support your weight, plus an additional 10%-20% of your bodyweight for safety.
 If more than one person will be using the bike, then find out who’s the heaviest, add 10%-20%, and choose an exercise bike accordingly.

 We’ve had a few machines on the list that support up to 350 pounds – like Assault AirBike and Sunny SF-RB4631.
 If you are very worried about weight capacity, these two should be more than enough for you.

 Portability & space-efficiency

 A portable exercise bike is light and has wheels for easy transportation.
-As for space-efficiency, if you don’t have much space, then you may want to look for a bike that is compact and can be folded.
+As for space efficiency, if you don’t have much space, you may want to look for a compact bike that can be folded.

 If you don’t need anything super-durable but do want space efficiency, the Stamina Recumbent Bike + Arm Exerciser is the best choice since it’s compact and foldable.

 Now, let’s have a look at a few frequently asked questions regarding exercise bikes, their potential for weight loss, and how they should be used.
 The answers should let you set the right expectations for exercise bikes.

 Is it OK to use an exercise bike every day?